 Hashimoto’s disease is an autoimmune condition in which an overactive immune system sends antibodies to attack and damage the thyroid gland.

 The thyroid gland is part of the endocrine system and produces hormones that coordinate many of our body’s key functions.
-So, Hashimoto’s disease can lead to serious inflammation and an underactive thyroid, which means there’s less of these important hormones.
-This results in sub-optimal body functions.
+Hashimoto’s disease can lead to serious inflammation and an underactive thyroid, which means it produces less of these important hormones.
+This results in suboptimal body function.

-Hashimoto’s, which affects more women than it does men, can bring on an array of negative symptoms, such as:
+Hashimoto’s, which affects more women than it does men, can bring on an array of symptoms, including the following:

 - Muscle aches, tenderness and stiffness